STMicroelectronics/BlueSTSDK_Android/README.md

 ## Sample app

-This package provides a sample application with some basic functionalites:
+This package provides a sample application with some basic functionalities:
 - boards discovery and connection
 - subscribe to each exported bluetooth SDK features and display the sensors' values in textual way